GuilhermeTorq/GameMix/README.md

 The winner will be decided if you get all letters correct with 1 or more lives remaining.

 A score for you will be saved and maintained.
-You can also delete the save file, and lose the scores.
+You can delete the save file, and lose the scores.

 ```